 EASY CHANA ALOO CURRY RECIPE

-This is definitely not the authentic version of Chana Aloo Curry, but simplified one.
+This is definitely not the authentic version of Chana Aloo Curry, but a simplified one.
 Optional ingredients are noted in the recipe.
 Feel free to play with it and adapt to your tastes.

 EASY CHICKPEA AND POTATO CURRY RECIPE